carboncopies/BrainGenix-ERS/README.md

-    "SpotLightColorR" - Red component of color (from scale of 0 to 1) "SpotLightColorG" - Green component of color (from scale of 0 to 1) "SpotLightColorB" - Blue component of color (from scale of 0 to 1) "SpotLightIntensity" - brighness of the light
-    "SpotLightCutoff" - Circular radius of spotlight inner lit area "SpotlightOuterCutoff" - Outside area of spotlight cutoff
+    "SpotLightColorR" - Red component of color (from scale of 0 to 1) "SpotLightColorG" - Green component of color (from scale of 0 to 1) "SpotLightColorB" - Blue component of color (from scale of 0 to 1) "SpotLightIntensity" - brighness of the light (float) "SpotLightMaxDistance" - maximum distance of the light after which the scene will not be affected (float) "SpotLightCutoff" - Angle of area affected in degrees (float) "SpotlightRolloff" - Rolloff angle in degrees (float)